cloudera/jackson/README.txt

 6799f8f10cc78e9af6d443ed6982d00a13f2e7d2
 e66c0a9d3c926ff1b63bf586c824ead1d02f2a3d

-However, all those backports proved a little tricky, and so instead it's mostly a straight copy of the code related to those hashes shoved back into this release.
-This wasn't all that hard because there is only one entry point to this funtionality: _validateSubType() in BeanDeserializerFactory.java.
+All of the backports are mostly a straight copy of the code related to those hashes referenced.
+There is only one entry point to this
+funtionality: _validateSubType() in BeanDeserializerFactory.java.

-This was originally performed on the 2.1.0 release, and that backport is being made to this even older, more difficult to backport to release.
+This backport was originally performed on the 2.1.0 release and that has in turn been backported to this older release.

 == Jackson Json-processor ==